Skip to the main content

 Duties

-Physical therapist assistants’ duties vary from 1 position to another.
-They may work in outpatient clinics with clients who have orthopedic issues, in schools and preschools to help children develop physical and social skills, in extended care settings with geriatric clients, or in hospital settings with patients who have a variety of disorders or have undergone surgery.
+Physical therapist assistants’ duties vary depending on the position.
+They may work in outpatient clinics with clients who have musculoskeletal, neurological, or cardiorespiratory (heart and lung) issues.
+They may work in schools and preschools to help children develop physical and social skills.
+They may work in extended care settings with geriatric clients.
+Or they may work in hospital settings with patients who have a variety of disorders or injuries, or who have undergone surgery.
 Whatever the setting, they work under the direction and supervision of physiotherapists.

 Physical therapist assistants implement treatment plans designed by physical therapists for individual clients and groups.
 They may: